knharman/professional-readme-generator/out/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ### Installation
-  hjfsjd
+  From the root of your project in the command line run the command 'npm init' and answer the series of prompts.
+Next, run the command 'npm install inquirer.'
+(You must have Node.js installed on your computer to run these commands.)
   ### Usage
-  jsadfhi\
+  To run the application from the command line use the command 'node index.js' and complete the prompts.
   ### Contributions
-  sdjhf
+  Contributions coming soon!
   ### License
-  Licensed under the [Mozilla Public License](https://choosealicense.com/licenses/mpl-2.0/) license.
+  Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
   ### Tests
-  asjhdf
+  Tests coming soon!
   ### Questions
-  If you have additional questions, you can contact me here: a@b.com Check out my GitHub: [sdkjf](https://github.com/sdkjf)
+  If you have additional questions, you can contact me here: knharman@gmail.com Check out my GitHub: [knharman](https://github.com/knharman)